 by Aakanksha Gupta & Adam Strom

 Here at Re-imagining Migration, we strive to highlight educational resources that can humanize the experiences of migration to understand the factors that prompt people to leave their homes and the experiences that follow their journeys.
-We’re starting our Media Highlight series with literature, particularly books by Latinx authors.
+We’re starting our Media Highlight series with literature by Latinx authors.
 These stories reflect rich history in the US, stories of migration, and experiences of navigating identities of race, class, culture, gender, and more.

 Here is our collection:

 - How the García Girls Lost Their Accents

 The years between 1956 to 1970 were challenging for communities in the Dominican Republic, who dealt with political instability, military rule, revolutions and US intervention in their country.
 Drawing on this historical context and her own family’s experiences, Julia Alvarez’s novel, How the García Girls Lost Their Accents, explores the lives of four sisters whose family fled the Dominican Republic to move to New York City.
 The stories address the struggles of assimilation, racism and the various tensions that accompany the experiences and lives of those who migrate.

 Educators, writers, families and others have noticed that children’s books tend to lack diversity, thus making it difficult for youth to find themselves represented in stories.
 Award-winning author Junot Díaz, decided to do something about it.
 His children’s picture book Islandborn focuses on young Dominican-American girls living in the Bronx, New York.
 The story sheds light on themes that tend to be common to the human experience of migration, especially in immigrant-heavy urban environments, such as: memory, community, art, culture, history and sociopolitical unrest.